 3.5 Data Collection and Processing.
 Table 1 lists some statistics for data reduction of one of our best data sets.
 The conditions used and results obtained will be further discussed below.
-A second table giving $R{\text{sym}}$ and $I/\sigma_I$ as a function of resolution is available as supplementary material for this paper.
-The overall resolution is limited by the detector geometry used, which records reflections only to 2.6 Å on the sides of the square and 2.0 in the corners.
-The poor completeness in the last shell, while $R{\text{sym}}$ and $I/\sigma_I$ still suggests useable data quality, is due to this geometry.
-Completeness is 100% in the shell 4.1 - 3.74 Å, and 97.6% for 99 - 2.6 Å.
+A second table giving R{sym} and I/σ_I as a function of resolution is available as supplementary material for this paper.

 The conditions used for collecting the diffraction pattern of Figure 4 were chosen for demonstrating the resolution limit, and are not appropriate for data collection.
-The closely spaced spots along the $c^$ axis, barely resolved in the image shown, would get closer as that axis rotates out of the plane tangent to Ewald's sphere, leading to severe overlap at a $\Phi$ angle 90° from that of the image shown.
+The closely spaced spots along the c axis, barely resolved in the image shown, would get closer as that axis rotates out of the plane tangent to Ewald's sphere, leading to severe overlap at a Φ angle 90° from that of the image shown.
 This problem is usually even more serious: the crystals tend to orient in the oval-shaped loops with their longest dimension along the spindle axis.
-The longest dimension of the crystal corresponds to the b axis, so this puts the c axis perpendicular to the spindle axis and thus nearly parallel to the x-ray beam for some range of $\Phi$ angles.
-Together with the sometimeshigh mosaicity obtained with our current freezing protocol, this makes spot overlap a potential problem that should be taken into account by the data collection strategy.
+The longest dimension of the crystal corresponds to the b axis, so this puts the c axis perpendicular to the spindle axis and thus nearly parallel to the x-ray beam for some range of Φ angles.
+Together with the sometimes high mosaicity obtained with our current freezing protocol, this makes spot overlap a potential problem that should be taken into account by the data collection strategy, despite the fact that a spacing of 290 Å is generally not considered problematic with modern data collection resources.

-Spot overlap can be minimized by optimizing freezing conditions to minimize mosaicity, mounting the crystals properly for data collection about the c axis, using longer crystal-to-detector distances, optimizing beamline parameters to minimize spot size, and as a last resort by special measures during data processing.
+Spot overlap can be minimized by optimizing freezing conditions to minimize mosaicity, mounting the crystals properly for data collection about the c axis, using longer crystal-to-detector distances (because the diffraction pattern spreads out proportionally to distance, while the collimated diffraction beam giving rise to each spot diverges to a much lesser extent), optimizing beamline parameters to minimize spot size, and as a last resort by special measures during data processing.